 Except as set forth in the footnotes below, the following table sets forth, based on written representations from the selling securityholders, certain information as of June 25, 2021 regarding the beneficial ownership of our Common Stock (including Common Stock issuable on exercise of stock options) and Warrants by the selling securityholders and the shares of Common Stock (including Common Stock issuable on exercise of stock options) and Warrants being offered by the selling securityholders.
 For the avoidance of doubt, the table below also includes Earnout Shares and shares of Common Stock issuable upon the exercise of options not yet vested.
 The applicable percentage ownership of Common Stock is based on approximately 141,248,470 shares of Common Stock outstanding as of June 25, 2021 (prior to exercise of all Warrants).
-Information with respect to shares of Common Stock and Private Placement Warrants owned beneficially after the offering assumes the sale of all of the shares of Common Stock, Common Stock issuable on exercise of stock options, or Private Placement Warrants.
-The selling securityholders may offer and sell some, all or none of their shares of Common Stock or Private Placement Warrants, as applicable.
+Information with respect to shares of Common Stock and Private Placement Warrants owned beneficially after the offering assumes the sale of all of the shares of Common Stock, Common Stock issuable on exercise of stock or Private Placement Warrants, as applicable.